-There are two subjects covering health and care, Health and Care Specialist Principles (Subject SP1) and Health and Care Specialist Advanced (Subject SA1).
-Each subject develops a specific set of skills and knowledge needed by actuaries working in, or who wish to work in health and care.
+There are two subjects covering life insurance, Life Insurance Specialist Principles (Subject SP2) and Life Insurance Specialist Advanced (Subject SA2).
+Each subject develops a specific set of skills and knowledge needed by actuaries working in, or who wish to work in, life insurance.

-Health and Care Specialist Principles (Subject SP1) provides an introduction to the main principles and knowledge required in health and care insurance, and how these principles can be applied in simple scenarios.
+Life Insurance Specialist Principles (Subject SP2) provides an introduction to the main principles and knowledge required in life insurance, and how these principles can be applied in simple scenarios.

-Health and Care Specialist Advanced (Subject SA1) builds upon the skills and knowledge covered in SP1, applied to more complex scenarios.
-In particular, it considers in much more detail the environment in which a health and care insurance company operates which will include health and care markets, regulation, legislation, taxation, financial management, monitoring and strategies, and State health and care benefit provision.
+Life Insurance Specialist Advanced (Subject SA2) further develops the principles from Subject SP2, providing a more in depth understanding.
+In particular, it considers in much more detail the environment in which a life insurance company operates, which will include life insurance markets, regulation, legislation, taxation, financial management, monitoring and strategies.